bitnami/vulndb/README.md

         }
       ]
     },
-(...)
+  "...": "...",
 ```

-* Finally, match the different CVEs under the `data/<name>/` folder (with `name` in lowercase) with the version of the asset included in your solution to get the number of CVEs that affect it.
+* Finally, verify the version of your components against the affected versions of the different CVEs located under the `data/<name>/` folder (lowercase) to get the number of CVEs that affect it.
 Notice the CVE files honor the [OSV format](https://ossf.github.io/osv-schema).

 ## Reporting a vulnerability or feedback

-[Click here](https://github.com/bitnami/vulndb/issues/new/choose) to report a public vulnerability in the Bitnami ecosystem, or giving feedback about the project.
+[Click here](https://github.com/bitnami/vulndb/issues/new/choose) to report a public vulnerability in the Bitnami ecosystem, or give us feedback about the project.

 ## License